pdrabik223/block_it/README.md

    15. add better background
    16. add piece color selector
    17. add variable delay after move for engines
+   18. add "show additional information in settings" that will show Board coverage percentage
+   19. hide github svg at the bottom of settings drawer
+   20. add Info about version at the bottom of settings

 2. Make a engine that calculates the best move in position: algos planned: